samratkar/samratkar.github.io/_posts/travels/spain/2025-07-02-d5-w3-friendship.md

 When you discover their music
 resonating with yours,
 And your own ideals, your own masters,
-Your own struggles, you own brokenness,
+Your own struggles, your own brokenness,
 Sharing space with theirs!
 When you and they do not exist in separation,
 Rather we all blend into purple one,